evacamilla/JS_call_genius_api/README.md

 Make artistName clickable when displating songs in searchResults

 Now user can search as many times they like on the same thing

+Toggle class instead of inline styling when show/display